kedgeproject/kedge/README.md

 ## Contributing

-Kapp is an evolving project and contributions are happily welcome.
+Kedge is an evolving project and contributions are happily welcome.
 Feel free to open up an issue or even a PR.
 Read our [contributing guide](CONTRIBUTING.md) for more details.
 If you're interested in submitting a patch, feel free to check our [development guide](docs/development.md) as well for ease into the project.

 ## License